ncth/homebridge-dlink-dspW115/README.md

 # homebridge-dlink-dspW115
-Homebridge plugin to control the Dlink DSP-W115 Smart Socket with Siri.
+Homebridge plugin to control the Dlink DSP-W115 Smart Socket.

 Based on the excellent work done by @[Garfonso](https://github.com/Garfonso), this is basically a wrapper over his node library at https://github.com/Garfonso/dlinkWebSocketClient